 Virtual exchange allows teachers to share cultures with both their own students and students around the world—no travel required!
-Virtual exchanges can take on many forms, including pen pals, video messaging and even more unconventional projects.
-Hear from a few Participate international teachers about how these exchanges impact students and discover unique ideas for your own virtual exchange project.
+Virtual exchanges can take on many forms, including pen pals, video messaging, and even more unconventional projects.
+Hear from a few ambassador teachers with Participate Learning about how these exchanges impact students and discover unique ideas for your own virtual exchange project.

-Kathlyn Gourlay, 3rd grade teacher at Stough Elementary from the United Kingdom
+Kathlyn Gourlay, 3rd grade ambassador teacher at Stough Elementary from the United Kingdom

 The students thoroughly enjoyed learning about the cultures of the other students, and they especially enjoyed drawing comparisons with their own culture and with the town of Raleigh.
 Some of my students were very excited to find that children in the other classrooms spoke the same language as them, so it was an unexpected language lesson too.

 The feedback from students and parents was very positive, and I plan to execute more virtual exchanges like this throughout the year.
 It was also fun to collaborate with teachers from other classrooms in order to make this project a success for all our students.

 Want to set up your own math virtual exchange?
 See Kathlyn’s slides for word problem ideas and resources.

 Jhaneille Downer, 2nd grade ambassador teacher at Pinkston Street Elementary from Jamaica